bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

   - **ProxyLoginAuthorizationCreatedEvent**: After the authorization code is created and stored

   Additional details are available in DEBUG logs.
 We plan to enhance auditing capabilities in future releases without requiring customization of core components.

+## Release Notes
+### 1.4.2-beta
+* Fixed a bug that was keeping the users logged in after successful authentication.
+Ideally, we don't want users to be logged in to the proxy server once they are redirected back to the originating application
+* Proxy authorization request resolution logic now relies on Spring authorization server's validation and exception handling logic.
+With this change, redirect uri validation is done earlier to determine if we can redirect back to the client in case of an error.
+* Parameters in the redirect uris when redirecting back to the originating application are now properly encoded.
+Earlier there was a bug that caused some parameters to be sent without proper url encoding.
+* Exceptions that may occur in event handlers during event publishing are just logged and ignored in order to make sure we always redirect back to the originating application.
+* Note that some of these changes are breaking changes in associated component APIs

 ## Disclaimer
 Proxy server strives to adhere to OAuth2 standards thanks to Spring Security OAuth2 libraries, but